JeroenvO/html5-timepicker/README.md

 HTML5 canvas timepicker, inspired on windows 8 alarms app.
 Can be used as a time input field (instead of form) on a website and as a clock on a website.

-Works in all modern browsers that support html5 canvas and fully touch-friendly
+Works in all modern browsers that support html5 canvas

 Uses HTML5, javascript but not Jquery.
 Can easily be used as plugin.

-Look at the timepicker-demo.html file for examples
+Look at the example.html file for examples

-See it working at http://raspberry.vanoorschot.biz/code/timepicker/timepicker-demo.html
+See it working at https://jjvanoorschot.nl/scriptsweb/20140420HTML5%20canvas%20timepicker/timepicker-demo.html

 use as
 ```js